melezhik/swat/intro.md

 Hurrah!
 Now its fine.
 We succeeded.
 Some comments here regarding swat.ini file we just have used.

 * Swat ini files - are regular bash scripts
-* Generaly you may use them to adjust http requests parameters using curl options, as swat relies on curl when maling http requests
+* Generally you may use them to adjust http requests parameters using curl options, as swat relies on curl when making http requests
-* Curl_params varibale will be passed to curl
+* Curl_params variable will be passed to curl
-* Swat provides some useful varibles one may utilze - http_method, test_root_dir, etc
+* Swat provides some useful variables one may utilize - http_method, test_root_dir, etc